 - Providing no input in order to test default values

-- Providing several instances of the same input with different time stamps to ensure use of the latest value
+- Providing several instances of the same input with different timestamps to ensure the use of the latest value

 Create a test fixture

-Now you can go ahead and create more tests and paste them into the Text fixture.
-Note that the first lines, in this case:
+Now you can go ahead and create more tests and add them to the Text fixture.

 The next test we want to create is the edge value between